- Listed: January 1, 1970 12:00 am

 Other items listed by admin

-- Portrait of a young lady, half-length, in a green dress
+- Portrait of a girl, bust-length, in a black dress and pearl necklace

 - Portrait of a young girl, half-length, seated, in a white dress, a King Charles spaniel on her lap, in an ornamental park, with a hill-top castle beyond